Why Us

 At Mercy Catholic College we recognise that the needs of our students are diverse, and we endeavour to accommodate the different learning styles, rates of learning and learning abilities.

-Once a student’s needs are identified, the Diverse Learning team in consultation with parents/carers and outside professionals where appropriate, ensure that the student is provided with appropriate adjustments to facilitate equal access and participation in the curriculum.
+Once a student’s needs are identified, the Learner Diversity team in consultation with parents/carers and outside professionals where appropriate, ensure that the student is provided with appropriate adjustments to facilitate equal access and participation in the curriculum.

-Our Diverse Learning Team is made up of teachers who have qualifications in a variety of fields of Inclusive Education.
+Our Learner Diversity Team is made up of teachers who have qualifications in a variety of fields of Inclusive Education.
 Students are supported by expert Learning Support Assistants who work with individual students in mainstream classes across a variety of subjects.
 The College generally does not withdraw students with additional needs from classes.

 Enrichment